Kubuntu: History

 Since 2019, Kubuntu has partnered with MindShare Inc. to offer "Kubuntu Focus" laptops and mini-PCs optimized and supported specifically for the LTS releases.

 Releases

 Kubuntu follows the same naming/versioning system as Ubuntu, with each release having a code name and a version number (based on the year and month of release).
-Canonical provides support and security updates for Kubuntu components that are shared with Ubuntu for 18 months – five years in case of long-term support (LTS) versions – after release.
+Canonical provides support and security updates for Kubuntu components that are shared with Ubuntu for 18 months – five years in the case of long-term support (LTS) versions – after release.
 Both a desktop version and an alternative (installation) version (for the x86 and AMD64 platforms) are available.
 Kubuntu CDs were also available through the ShipIt service (which was discontinued as of April 2011).